SIX – Beware icebergs

 In the end, 13 January 1992 wasn’t that big a deal.
 Having left hospital, I didn’t feel ill and, with each passing day and nothing happening, so I began to dwell less and less on the prospect of being struck down in what might euphemistically have been called my prime and more on simple everyday living.
 By the time I returned to work, it wasn’t such a big deal.
 Don’t get me wrong, it wasn’t easy – I was afraid to exercise, afraid to climb stairs, even to turn over in bed but by the same token I have to say that it wasn’t a nightmare.
 Gradually, it became easier.
 Time, they say, is a great healer but, in fact, it isn’t time that does it, but the nature of memory, designed as it is to fade.

 The implantation of the defibrillator was similar.
 I was still in something of a state of denial and confusion but it had a vagueness and sweet ignorance about it that made it easier to bear.
 The truth is that at this stage I had no true appreciation of just how fucked I was.
 I considered my major problem at the time to be that DVLA wouldn’t let me drive.
 The learned medical men who’d spent those hours umming and awing around my bed even took me off all medication.
-Apparently, it was simply a matter of just in case.
+Apparently, it had been simply a matter of just in case.

 Little did I know what was to come.